bburns/Abby/README.md

 # Abby

-A prototype for a console-based database.
+Abby is a prototype for a console-based database, and includes several parts:

 **Abby** is the database backend, using [Zodb](http://www.zodb.org/) to persist objects to a file.
 It is a Python module, and can be accessed by importing it